laurenqu/laurenqu.github.io/_portfolio/EconTheoryRL.md

 Implementability: Given reduced form auction Q (overall prob. that agent of type t gets the object), determine whether there exists an symmetric auction q (prob. of agent i gets the object given others' type)

-> Matthews, S.A.
-(1984), On the implementability of reduced form auctions.
-Econometrica 52, 1519-22
+> Matthews (ECMA, 1984) On the implementability of reduced form auctions

 For i.i.d. environments with symmetric auctions, Matthews (1984) conjectured that the only restriction on for implementability was the necessary condition that the probability that the "winner" had a type in the a subset A could not exceed the probability that there was a bidder with type in A (the MRM condition).

-> Maskin, E.S., Riley, J., (1984), Optimal auctions with risk averse buyers.
-Econometrica 52, 1473-1518
+> Maskin & Riley (ECMA, 1984) Optimal auctions with risk averse buyers

 Theorem 7 proved something like this result for increasing step functions on the unit interval.
 Their proof is long, tedious, and unintuitive.
 Matthews extended their result to general increasing functions on the unit interval, and conjectured this form of the theorem.

-> Border, K. (1991): “Implementation of Reduced Form Auctions: A Geometric Approach,” Econometrica 59(4), 1175-1187.
+> Border  (ECMA, 1991) Implementation of Reduced Form Auctions: A Geometric Approach

 Proved Mattewss' conjecture for general abstract measure spaces of types, which need not have an order, so the notion of increasing need not be defined.

 Reduced form links bidder's type to probability of winning in the gamble, ignoring the details of the auction (order, bid, etc).

 Direct form: strategy of bidders.
 Full form: bid + deciding rule + payment.

-> Hart, S. and Reny, P.J.
-(2015): “Implementation of Reduced Form Auctions: A Simple Approach and a New Characterization,” Economic Theory Bulletin, 3, 1–8.
+> Hart & Reny (ETB, 2015) Implementation of Reduced Form Auctions: A Simple Approach and a New Characterization

 <img width="574" alt="image" src="https://github.com/user-attachments/assets/4405ed25-894a-46a5-8370-68520f49fbf9" />